How to complete the child monitoring tool.

 Bear in mind that you may not have all information at your fingertips.
 You may need to ask other practitioners, parents, and even set up situations in order to observe and assess whether a child has a particular skill or not.
 One observation will not be sufficient, you will need to gather evidence over time, approximately a week so that you can re-assess 12 weeks later.

 Remember, in order for a child to be judged successful and secure in any area you really should be able to observe the behaviour on three consecutive occasions in different situations.

 Remember when you are assessing receptive language:

 - The child should be understanding the verbal instruction only.

 - Don't point with hands, fingers or eyes, (be aware of this as it is difficult not to unwittingly assist the child).

 - Don't judge receptive language ability at routine times of the day when a child knows what is expected and can follow the lead of other children.
 For example, if you say to a child go and fetch your coat we are going outside to play and it is at a time when all other children are getting their coats on, you may well have gestured towards the coat or outdoor area, then you cannot assume the child is understanding any of the sentence at all.
-In order to be sure a child has understood this instruction you would need to ask it at a time when the child does not normally fetch his coat, when do other children are getting their coats on and without eye, hand or finger pointing, looking straight at the child, giving no added clues.
+In order to be sure a child has understood this instruction you would need to ask it at a time when the child does not normally fetch his coat, when no other children are getting their coats on and without eye, hand or finger pointing, looking straight at the child, giving no added clues.